Welcome to Photographers

-This website provides details about photographers who came to Maitland, New South Wales.
+This website provides details about photographers who practised in Maitland, New South Wales.
 Some of them were here for days, while others stayed permanently.

 The name of the person being photographed has been included where identification is possible, however knowing the name is not necessarily important - their expression, clothing and the studio setting allow you to decide who that person may be at that particular moment.